Trump speaks with Afghan leader, U.S. commander calls for more troops

 It said Trump also emphasized the continuing importance of the U.S.-Afghanistan Strategic Partnership and his support for Ghani's government, which is faced with an emboldened Taliban-led insurgency that is still gaining ground after more than 15 years of war.

-The U.S. Embassy in Washington said Trump and Ghani had spoken on Dec.
+The Afghan Embassy in Washington said Trump and Ghani had spoken on Dec.
 3, but Thursday's call was their first since Trump's inauguration on Jan.
 20.

 Hours before the call, General John Nicholson, the commander of U.S. and international troops in Afghanistan, told the Senate Armed Services Committee in Washington he did not have enough troops to adequately advise Afghan forces on the ground.